-When you choose a carrier for your cat, we advise you select one that is durable, safe, easy-to-clean, and designed for your cat’s needs.
+As you look for a carrier for your cat, we advise that you select one that is durable, safe, easy-to-clean, and designed for your cat’s needs.

-- Look for a one that is sturdy and made of an impact-resistant material, like plastic or fiberglass.
+- Look for a one that is sturdy and comfortable for your cat.

-- Look for one that has both a top and front opening, so you can easily place your cat in, and remove them from the carrier.
+- Look for one with both a top and front opening or a very large round opening.
+This allows you to easily place your cat in, and take her out if your cat is not trained to the carrier.

-- Carriers that come apart and allow the top half to be removed are helpful.
-Your cat to remain in the bottom while your veterinarian examines them.
-Many cats feel more secure and experience less anxiety when they remain in their carrier during the exam.
+- It’s helpful to have a carrier that can be taken apart in the middle and have the top half be removed.
+This way your cat can remain in the bottom of the carrier during an check-up by the veterinarian.
+Many cats feel more secure and experience less anxiety when they can remain in their carrier during the exam.

 - Make sure your cat can easily walk in and out of it, so she can come and go as she pleases.

 - Look for a carrier that is easy-to-clean and has a leak-proof bottom.

 - Also, make sure you can place a comfy (and absorbent) towel or other cushioned material on the bottom.